 1. Design and implementation of Digital Disease Detection tools as decision-support tools to help public health officials make timely decisions and prevent epidemic outbreaks.

 We are working towards the development of the next generation of digital epidemiolgy tools aimed at monitoring disease outbreaks in real-time.
-We are constantly developing methodologies that leverage information from multiple data-sources including Google search query patterns, Twitter microblogs, cloud-based electronic health records, weather, and human mobility, to produce real-time and short-term forecast estimates of endemic disease outbreaks of dengue, flu and emerging disease outbreaks such as the 2014 West African Ebola outbreak, the 2014 Latin American Zika outbreak, and the ongoing 2019-nCoV outbreak originated in Wuhan, China.
+We are constantly developing methodologies that leverage information from multiple data-sources including Google search query patterns, Twitter microblogs, cloud-based electronic health records, weather, and human mobility, to produce real-time and short-term forecast estimates of endemic disease outbreaks of dengue, flu and emerging disease outbreaks such as the COVID-19 Pandemic, the 2014 West African Ebola outbreak, the 2014 Latin American Zika outbreak, and the ongoing 2019-nCoV outbreak originated in Wuhan, China.
 Our real-time estimates are typically available 1-4 weeks earlier than the official CDC-reported flu activity in the US.
 The Machine Intelligence Lab at Boston Children's Hospital / Harvard Medical School is our computational laboratory.

 Figure.
 We are constantly striving to improve our real-time disease estimates with the goal of assisting public health officials make informed decisions to mitigate the effects of disease outbreaks.
 Our platform will soon display disease estimates for Dengue, Flu, and a diverse arrray of emrging outbreaks throughout the world.